xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+A light wife doth make a heavy husband.
+		-- Wm.
+Shakespeare, "The Merchant of Venice"